apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     analyzer for indexing as well as querying, using one-way synonyms in any practical way is not supported at the moment.
     * special characters have to be escaped
-    * multi word synonyms need particular attention (see https://lucidworks.com/2014/07/12/solution-for-multi-term-synonyms-in-lucenesolr-using-the-auto-phrasing-tokenfilter)
+    * multi word synonyms need particular attention (see https://lucidworks.com/post/solution-for-multi-term-synonyms-in-lucenesolr-using-the-auto-phrasing-tokenfilter/)

 Note that currently only one analyzer can be configured per index.
 Its not possible to specify separate analyzer for query and index time currently.

 #### <a name="codec"></a>Codec

 Name of [Lucene Codec][lucene-codec] to use.
-By default if the index involves fulltext indexing then Oak Lucene uses `OakCodec` which disables compression.
+By default, if the index involves fulltext indexing then Oak Lucene uses `OakCodec` which disables compression.
 Due to this the index size may grow large.
 To enable compression you can set the codec to `Lucene46`